Cuba is famous for its rum cocktails, and rightly so. It is, after all, the birthplace of Bacardi.

 Bay of Pigs (and crocodile)

-As fate would have it, it was the 50th Anniversary of the Bay of Pigs US Invasion the day we stopped at this famous point on the coast to contemplate that bit of history.
+It was the 50th Anniversary of the Bay of Pigs US Invasion the day we stopped at this famous point on the coast to contemplate that bit of history.
 It was easy to see why ships would have had trouble navigating the rough waters and rocky shoreline - it would have been a difficult landing spot indeed.

 I was surprised that nothing official was going on.
 There were very few locals about, considering the importance of this event in Cuba's past.